salesforcecli/plugin-settings/messages/config.unset.md

 # unsetGlobalWarning

-The %s config is still set globally, unset it by using the --global flag.
+The %s config variable is still set globally, unset it by using the --global flag.